CaspianA1/RasmLISP/DOCUMENTATION.md

 ## This is documentation for my Lisp compiler that targets the x86-64 architecture.

 ### Efficiency:
 - I have not had the chance to compare my output's speed compared to C.
 - However, I have noticed that for many examples, the line length of the output assembly code size produced is around half of Clang's.
 That may be a good sign!

+### Tools:
+- I am using the LLVM backend for assembling and debugging, specifically `clang` and `lldb`.
+- The outputted `.asm` file is in `x86-64` assembly, with `intel` syntax, and made for MacOS; but a few small changes should make it compatible with Linux as well.

 ### Special forms implemented so far:
 #### `define`